-When it comes to inheritance tax planning, understanding the nil rate band is crucial.
-The nil rate band is an amount that can be passed on to beneficiaries free from inheritance tax.
-Currently, this amount is £325,000 and is fixed until April 2028.
+When it comes to inheritance tax planning, understanding the nil rate band is absolutely essential — and yet most people don’t realise how dramatically it has been eroded by inflation.
+The nil rate band is the amount of your estate that can be passed on to beneficiaries free from inheritance tax.
+Currently, this amount is £325,000, and it has been frozen at this level since 6 April 2009.
+The government has confirmed it will remain frozen until at least April 2031 — meaning it hasn’t kept pace with rising house prices for over two decades.

 If you need assistance setting up a trust to protect your estate, we are here to help.
 You can contact us on 0117 440 1555 or book a free consultation.